lesnikovskiy/groceries_tns/README.md

 # Groceries
-This is an app from [http://docs.nativescript.org/angular/tutorial](Native Script Tutorial)
+This is an app from (Native Script Tutorial)[http://docs.nativescript.org/angular/tutorial]